fstagni/DIRACDocs/source/AdministratorGuide/DIRACSites/ComputingElements/index.rst

      SSHUser = dirac_ssh
      # if SSH password is no given, the public key connection is assumed
      SSHPassword = XXXXXXXXX
+     # specify the SSHKey if needed (like in the SSHBatchComputingElement above)
      Queues
      {
        # The queue section name should be the same as the name of the actual batch queue